galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Clustering sequences into OTUs

 There are several ways we can perform clustering.
-We could repeat what we did for the mock community, and use the `dist.seqs` and `cluster` commands.
-The alternative is to use the `cluster.split` command.
+We could repeat what we did for the Mock community, and use the **Dist.seqs** and **Cluster** tools.
+(We could also use the **Cluster.split** tool.)

-In this approach, taxonomic information is used to split the sequences into bins and then cluster within each bin.
+The sequences are split into bins, and then clustered with each bin.
+Taxonomic information is used to guide this process.
-The Schloss lab have published results showing that if you split at the level of Order or Family, and cluster to a 0.03 cutoff, you'll get just as good of clustering as you would with the "traditional" approach.
+The Schloss lab have [published results](https://www.mothur.org/wiki/MiSeq_SOP#OTUs) showing that if you split at the level of Order or Family, and cluster to a 0.03 cutoff, you'll get just as good of clustering as you would with the "traditional" approach.
 In addition, this approach is less computationally expensive and can be parallelized, which is especially advantageous when you have large datasets.

-In this collowing cluster command we use `taxlevel=4`, which corresponds to the level of *Order*.
+We'll now use the **Cluster** tool, with `taxlevel` set to `4`, requesting that clusering be done at the *Order* level.

 > ### {% icon hands_on %} Hands-on: Cluster our data into OTUs
 >